This dataset consists of depth imagery recordings of pommel horse routines.

 Please cite the following paper if you use this dataset - detailed information about our approaches are also available in the paper:

-Brian Reily, Hao Zhang, and William Hoff, "Real-time gymnast detection and performance analysis with a portable 3D camera", Computer Vision and Image Understanding, 2016 (Under Review).
+Brian Reily, Hao Zhang, and William Hoff, "Real-Time Gymnast Detection and Performance Analysis With a Portable 3D Camera", Computer Vision and Image Understanding, vol. 159, pp. 154-163, 2017.

 Questions and Suggestions